 Entertaining should be easy, not difficult.
 It's all about quality time with family and friends, not the time spent in the kitchen.
 With the busy holiday season on our doorstep, time is of the essence, and a quick and easy go to appetizer is a necessity.

 Our go to appetizer is a cheese plate or antipasto platter.
 It takes very little effort to create a fabulous cheese plate, but the presentation speaks volumes.

-Cheese and fruit are a given for cheese platters, and when we are entertaining, we often open up jars of our products (Champagne Mustard, Cranberry Mustard, Hot Banana Pepper Mustard, our Hot Pepper Jams and Preserves, and pair them with good quality cheeses.
+Cheese and fruit are a given for cheese platters, and when we are entertaining, we often open up jars of our products (Our award-winning mustards, Hot Pepper Jams, Butter Spreads, Preserves), and pair them with good quality cheeses.
 Our guests love to create and share their own concoctions (You'll find out shortly how to create your own).
 Plus, it's also a great conversation starter.

 There really is no exact recipe for a cheese plate, as it lends to individual creativity, so below we've given our recommendations for the perfect cheese/antipasto platter: Let's build it together!
 Here are the tools needed for a fabulous cheese/antipasto display:

 Vehicle (Thank you Martha Stewart)- A pretty cutting board, tray, or platter is the perfect "vehicle" for creating a cheese board.
 If you have a large gathering, a piece of furniture works well to "stage" your appetizers.
 Check out my in-laws 50th Anniversary party this summer (thank you Charlie from Yellow Springs Inn for your innovation and inspiration).
 We re-created a smaller version later for friends on Labor Day.
 They loved it!